Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 As the daughter of a pilot, the Museum of Flying holds a special place in my heart.
 I even learned to fly in a plane similar to the Cessna 172 parked out front!

-An obvious choice for pilots and fans of aviation, the museum’s collection of jet age crafts also holds a lot of interest for WWII history buffs.
+The Museum of Flying is an obvious choice for pilots and fans of aviation, and the museum’s collection of jet-age crafts also holds a lot of interest for WWII history buffs.
 Other highlights include a replica Wright Flyer and an unconventional homebuilt craft, the Rutan VariEZE.

 Located on Airport Ave one block west of Bundy Drive, the museum is easy to spot thanks to an enormous Douglas DC-3, staged to mimic takeoff.
 Built at the Santa Monica airport in 1942, this airliner has been affectionately dubbed “The Spirit of Santa Monica.”